bekzodbuyukov/postgresql-experience/README.md

 ```bash
 docker-compose exec [service-name] pipenv install psycopg2-binary
 ```
+Some additional info:

-**psycopg2-binary** is a stand-alone version of [psycopg2](https://pypi.org/project/psycopg2/), which doesn't require a compiler or external libraries.
+1. **psycopg2-binary** is a stand-alone version of [psycopg2](https://pypi.org/project/psycopg2/), which doesn't require a compiler or external libraries.

-Installing new software package within Docker and then rebuilding the image from scratch will help us to avoid **Pipfile.lock** conflicts.
+2. Installing new software package within Docker and then rebuilding the image from scratch will help us to avoid **Pipfile.lock** conflicts.

 > More info about Pipfile.lock conflicts in the book **Django for Professionals**, Chapter: 3, page: 42 by _William S. Vincent_.